The construction of a circuit for controlling a DC motors speed and direction is discussed in this article.

 where,

-PWM Duty Cycle: A Pulse Width Modulation PWM signals duty cycle is the percentage of the cycle when the signal is high relative to the entire cycle duration.
+PWM Duty Cycle: A Pulse Width Modulation is the percentage of the cycle when the signal is high relative to the entire cycle duration.

-Resistor Dependence: Resistors can be employed in some circuits for PWM signal production, however it is rare for them to have a direct link to duty cycle as shown by the formula:
+Resistor Dependence: Resistors are used in some circuits for PWM signal production however it is rare for them to have a direct link to duty cycle as shown by the formula:

 D = R2 / R1 + 2 * R2

-PWM circuits frequently employ microcontroller control, comparator control, or timers to figure out the duty cycle.
+PWM circuits are used in microcontroller control, comparator control and timers to figure out the duty cycle.

 Charge Time (t1) of the Timing Capacitor: